Do you spend half of your day monitoring, updating, and tweaking your Google Ads?

 This is why the Certified Knowledge script for pausing ads with low CTR is such a quick and easy solution.

-To begin, you’ll need to build a Google Spreadsheet with your campaign data and the locations for each of your respective campaigns.
-You’ll also have to integrate a call to the OpenWeatherMap API for each location.
+To begin, you'll need to build a Google Spreadsheet with your campaign data and the locations for each campaign.
+You'll also have to integrate a call to the OpenWeatherMap API for each location.

 That's not all the data you'll need, however.
 You're going to have to set some very clear parameters to make sure the weather adjustments work as you want them to.